 The US-Cuba opening, for example, has been initiated by President Obama through Executive Orders and regulations even while legislation enforcing the US embargo remains in place.
 Mr. Trump has stated that he would reverse the openings unless he is able to pressure Cuba to give more political and religious freedom to her citizens.
 Through new Executive Orders or, with some time, by reversing existing regulations Mr. Trump can reverse any one or all of the actions that led to the opening.

-There is particular concern therefore, about Mr. Trump’s intentions regarding trade relations with China, and more broadly with the Asia-Pacific partners of the Trans Pacific Partnership (TPP) Agreement.
+There is a particular concern, therefore, about Mr. Trump’s intentions regarding trade relations with China, and more broadly with the Asia-Pacific partners of the Trans Pacific Partnership (TPP) Agreement.
 The threat of a trade war between the world’s two largest economies, particularly when they are so linked, is disconcerting.

 The markets quickly calmed down after reassuring words from the President-elect with regard to his plans for the US economy.
 However, the uncertainty regarding his trade policies remains.
 His Cabinet selections, in particular for the US Trade Representative and Secretary of Commerce, will be important clues to follow.